giraone/job-scheduling/materialize/README.md

 ## Design decision

+### Commit handling

+Reactive Kafka supports multiple ways of acknowledging and committing offsets:

+1. acknowledging only and **periodic automatic commit** (based on commit interval and/or commit batch size)
+2. manual commits and disabling of automatic commit (`.commitInterval(Duration.ZERO)`and `.commitBatchSize(0)`)

+This code uses alternative 2.

+### Behaviour, when there are database errors

+1. Log and continue (commit event)
+2. Stop (DO NOT commit)

 ### UPSERT including overwrite prevention of newer jobs

 The job events may not arrive in the "natural" order: